 Ted Mathias focuses on patent litigation and has experience litigating antitrust and other commercial matters.
 Clients frequently turn to Ted for guidance on issues covering patent damages and other remedies, and competition-related issues that arise in connection with patent disputes.
 He has tried patent cases and handled successful appeals to the Federal Circuit in the areas of medical devices, other mechanical devices, e-commerce, software and pharmaceuticals.

 Ted has served as lead counsel in commercial disputes, and has litigated sham litigation, standards setting, patent pooling and IP licensing issues, other Sherman Act claims, insurance coverage and environmental claims.
 In addition to major trial work, he has represented clients in private dispute resolution proceedings, mediations and government investigations concerning antitrust, unfair competition, false advertising and Internet privacy issues.

 Mr. Sanders received his J.D. from Harvard Law School and holds an A.B. in chemistry and physics from Harvard University.
-He is a member of the Boston Bar Association, Boston Patent Law Association, Boston Intellectual Property American Inn of Court and the ITC Trial Lawyers Association.
+He is a member of the Boston Bar Association, Boston Patent Law Association, and the ITC Trial Lawyers Association.